Bitcoin is big news, but many of us don’t understand it. This crypto glossary explains the blockchain terminology you need to hold your own.

 A softfork is a rule change that tightens the rules of the network.
 All blocks created under this new ruleset are accepted by nodes following the old ruleset, but not necessarily all blocks created under the old ruleset would remain valid.
 Unlike a hardfork, a softfork does not lead to a permanent fork if more than 50% of the hash power enforces it.

 Solo mining means an entity is not part of a pool but instead attempts to mine full blocks itself.
 Due to Bitcoin’s enormous hash power and the luck involved in finding valid blocks, solo mining is increasingly difficult and rare.

-The network can be spammed by creating a large number of transactions to yourself and filling up block.
+The network can be spammed by creating a large number of transactions to yourself and filling up blocks.
 This raises fees and makes Bitcoin generally more expensive to use while decreasing its capacity.
-The Block Size limit exists to reduce the cost such an attack has on nodes, and to guarantee that even during such an attack the network stays functional.
+The block size limit exists to reduce the cost such an attack has on nodes, and to guarantee that even during such an attack the network stays functional.
 However, as miners earn transaction fees, it might be relatively cheap for them to carry out such an attack.